sPyOpenSource/jcore/x86_64-bios/README.md

 Machine state
 -------------

 IRQs masked.
 GDT unspecified, but valid, IDT unset.
-Code is running in supervisor mode in ring 0.
+SSE, SMP enabled.
+Code is running in supervisor mode in ring 0 on all cores.

 Installation
 ------------